jelle619/openlicenseformodification/README.md

 ![OLM logo](https://github.com/jelle619/openlicenseformodification/raw/master/Logo.png)

-# Open License for Modification (OLM)
+# Welcome
-A license for the innovators among us.
+Open License for Modification - a license for the innovators among us.

 # Get started
 It's easy - copy the License.txt and include it in your project.
 You may also include the contents of License.txt in an existing file, but this is discouraged.